-There is one documented and registered site (MCzCR) linked to historical travel routes and habitation in the Narrows Island Conservation Reserve.
+There are no documented and registered sites (MCzCR) linked to historical habitation in the Rabbit Lake West Conservation Reserve.
+However, the portage connecting Rabbit and Boulton lakes has been identified as an ancient travel route (possibly dates back 3000 years).
 Areas of high potential cultural heritage have been mapped through a predictive modeling process.
 These areas are linked to shorelines and known historic travel routes (see Cultural Heritage Values Map).

 5.6.
-Use/Existing Development
+Land Use/Existing Development

-The Highway 11 corridor is the major access artery to the Lake Temagami area.
+The Highway 11 corridor is the major access artery to this area.
 Crown land recreation is very prevalent in this region.
-Lake Temagami supports numerous summer homes and a wide range of recreational opportunities and is a focal point for other backcountry destinations and experiences.
+Lake Temagami supports numerous summer homes and a wide range of recreational opportunities and is also a focal point for other backcountry destinations and experiences.